ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 # CBOR Encoding Restrictions    {#deterministic-cbor}

-In order to always regenerate the same byte string for the "to be signed" and "to be hashed" values, the core deterministic encoding rules defined in {{Section 4.2.1 of RFC8949}} MUST be used for all their CBOR structures.
+In order to always regenerate the same byte string for the "to be included" and "to be hashed" values, the core deterministic encoding rules defined in {{Section 4.2.1 of RFC8949}} MUST be used for all their CBOR structures.

 # Privacy Considerations